QuerZamora/IRWA_G102_2/IRWA-2024-PART-1/README.md

 ### GROUP 102_2: Roger Sola and Queralt Zamora

-This readme file detailes the execution of the Part 1 delivered.
+This readme file detailes the execution of the delivered Part 1.